TSchwierz/NeuroAnalysis/README.md

 May 01 2024: Finished GLM module, need to check ex3 with assistant.

-May 15 2024: Added bayes decoding exercise.
+May 15 2024: Finished GLM, started bayes decoding exercise.